-The temporary occupation of the canal areas will be less than the overall project construction duration.
+- The temporary occupation of the canal areas will be less than the overall project construction duration.
 The project construction duration will be approximately 4 years.
-The construction work in the area of the canals will be less than 4 years.

-- The project will not result in change of ownership of the Delaware Canal. - The project will not result in changes to the features of the canals.
+The construction work in the area of the canals will be less than 4 years. - The project will not result in change of ownership of the Delaware Canal and the Delaware and Raritan Canal. - The project will not result in changes to the features of the canals.
 As compared to the magnitude and the scope of the project, the placement of the structural girders, piers, and abutments in canal areas but, outside the Section 4(f) boundary are not considered significant construction activity. - There are no permanent, adverse physical impacts anticipated as a result of the project.
-There will be no permanent interference with the activities, features, or attributes of the Delaware Canal and the Delaware and Raritan Canal.
-For safety reasons during construction, there will be the need to temporarily close the towpaths during the placement of the I-95 bridge girders.
-These will be short duration closures for which night closures will be considered.
-A Canal towpath user detour plan for any temporary closures will be developed and implemented in cooperation with the PADCNR, PA Bureau of State Parks, and NJDEP. - All areas of the canals that are occupied for temporary construction activity will be restored to a condition equal to or better than that which existed prior to the project. - Coordination was conducted with officials having jurisdiction over the Delaware Canal and the Delaware and Raritan Canal (See Appendix C).
-Coordination was conducted with the Pennsylvania Historical and Museum Commission, the Pennsylvania Department of Conservation and Natural Resources, the NJ State Historic Preservation Office, and the Delaware and Raritan Canal Commission.
+There will be no permanent interference with the activities, features, or attributes of the Delaware Canal and the Delaware and Raritan Canal. - All areas of the canals that are occupied for temporary construction activity will be restored to a condition equal to or better than that which existed prior to the project. - Coordination was conducted with officials having jurisdiction over the Delaware Canal and the Delaware and Raritan Canal (See Appendix C).
+Coordination was conducted with the Pennsylvania Historical and

+Museum Commission, the Pennsylvania Department of Conservation and Natural Resources, the NJ State Historic Preservation Office, and the Delaware and Raritan Canal Commission.
 The Pennsylvania Historical and Museum Commission concurred that the project will result in No Adverse Effect on the Delaware Canal.
 The NJ State Historic Preservation Office concurred with the Adverse Effect finding for the Delaware and Raritan Canal due to the construction of a new replacement bridge that is wider than the existing and the 2 new structures for the I-95 northbound and southbound ramps.
 Mitigations measures described in Section VI.
 D of this document will be implemented as part of the project.
 Coordination with the officials having jurisdiction will continue during final design and construction.